 “And you should leave.”

 She froze.
 “What?
 Look, I’m sorry if I hurt your feelings.
-I really didn’t want to do that but you really need to…”
+I really didn’t want to do tha,t but you really need to-”

-He held up a hand stopping her.
-“I’m not hurt,” he grinned but it was nothing like his previous smiles.
-“Well, a little but it’s mostly ego and nothing that a little time won’t heal.”
+He held up a hand, stopping her.
+“I’m not hurt.”
+He grinned, but it was nothing like his previous smiles.
+“Well, a little, but it’s mostly ego and nothing that a little time won’t heal.”
 There was a calm about him that almost convinced her of his sincerity.
 “Like you pointed out, I’m the larenleader.
 Of all annax, I certainly can’t afford to mate with a human.”
-The expression on his face was almost apologetic then and she felt a frown tighten her face.
+The expression on his face was almost apologetic, and she felt a frown tighten her face.

 “What?
 What are you…” Why was her heart beating so wildly?
 This was what she had wanted to hear.